-Over the course of an entire summer, we got dirty and got clean repeatedly.
-We spent months recreating, playing, and existing outside and spent more time cleaning up outside than we would have dreamed.
-We cleaned dirty kayak bottoms, we bathed dogs, we rinsed grubby feet.
-We set up a shower station for a weekend of trail work crews in the Sierra Nevada Mountains.
-We lived outside for weeks on end with only these showers to keep us clean enough to blend in with all the folks with indoor plumbing.
-We tested everything about these showers and collected what we learned to compare each shower to the others across five different metrics for a complete picture of what each is best suited for.
-Each metric was weighted by importance to give each shower an overall score from 1-100, as demonstrated in the table above.
+Over the course of several summers, we got dirty and then got clean repeatedly.
+We spent months recreating, playing, and existing outside and spent more time cleaning up in the great outdoors than we would have dreamed.
+We cleaned dirty kayak bottoms, bathed dogs, and rinsed grubby feet.
+We set up a shower station for multiple weekends of trail work crews in the Sierra Nevada Mountains.
+We lived outside for weeks on end with only these showers to keep us keep clean enough to blend in with all the folks with indoor plumbing.
+We tested everything about these showers and collected what we learned to compare each one to the others across five different metrics for a complete picture of what each is best suited for.

-While every shower earned a different total score, each metric is also calculated as an average of scores from a myriad of tests, a collective of experiences, and a wide variety of user feedback.
-For example, the Comfort metric is comprised of the performance of each shower to tests of pressure and ease of use, while also combining feedback from users of many sizes and for different uses.
-Read through the following information to learn what went into every metric we tested and how it went into the overall score, and gain insight into the right camping shower for your cleanliness desires.
+Each metric uses a myriad of tests, collective experiences, and a wide variety of user feedback to influence our evaluation.
+For example, the comfort metric is comprised of the performance of each shower in regards to pressure and ease of use while also combining feedback from users of many sizes and for different use cases.

-Camping showers can be attached to a wide variety of prices, from less than $10 to well over $150!
+Camping showers can be attached to a shockingly wide variety of prices.
 While reviewing this range, we found that price doesn't necessarily correspond with performance.
-And though we never include price into any of our calculations of product performance scores, we recognize that price can make a big difference as to what model you ultimately decide to purchase.
-Enter, the value chart, which compares each shower's price to its performance giving you a better overall idea of value.
+And though we don't include price into any of our product performance calculations, we recognize that it can make a big difference in what model you ultimately decide to purchase.

 Ease of Set Up

-Setting up a shower isn't just setting up the actual shower itself unless you're into really cold showers.
-To take a hot shower without the comforts of a nice big water heater in your closet means you'll be heating up the water yourself.
-However there's a wide range of how these showers might have their water heated up, and doing it manually is just one of them.
-We tested how quickly solar showers such as the Advanced Elements 5-Gallon heated up in the sun and how quickly the Zodi Extreme heats up over the stove.
-We also evaluated how easy it is to get water into each shower in the first place, as they range from as wide open as a bucket, like the easy to use AngLink, to as narrow as needing a faucet, like the versatile Nemo Helio.
-We also considered any directions that may have come with the shower as to their usefulness and effectiveness.
+Getting ready for an outdoor shower involves more than just setting up the unit itself — unless you're into really cold showers.
+To take a hot shower without the comforts of a nice big water heater means you'll be heating up the water yourself.
+However, there's a wide range of how these showers accomplish this, and doing it manually is just one of them.
+We tested how quickly solar showers heat up in the sun and evaluated how easy it is to get water into each shower.
+We considered additional materials required to run every model, from a bucket to put a pump into, a hose to hook up to, or a stove, propane, or car to heat the water.
+The ease of being emptied, cleaned, dried, and stored was also considered.

-With so many different kinds of showers available to help you keep clean and clean your gear while you're outside, it can be overwhelming to figure out which one will actually suit your needs best.
-We had an absolute blast testing these showers for hundreds of hours to bring you the absolute best showers for whatever you want to keep clean.
-We hope that our research and testing of cleanliness has brought you insights into how you can take your camping to the next level by bringing along the right camping shower.
-Stay clean out there!
+With so many different kinds of showers available to help keep you and your gear clean while you're outside, it can be overwhelming to figure out which one will best suit your needs.
+We had a blast testing these showers in order to bring you the absolute best options for whatever you want to keep clean.
+We hope that our research and testing have brought you insights into how to take your camping to the next level by bringing along the right camping shower.